alexbevi/alexbevi.github.com/source/_posts/2015-06-12-submit-content-to-reddit-because-people-will-see-it.markdown

 categories: [reddit]
 ---

-I just wanted to share a quick story as someone who occasionally publishes stuff (both in print and in this blog).
+I just wanted to share a quick story as someone who occasionally publishes stuff (both in [print](https://www.packtpub.com/big-data-and-business-intelligence/redmine-plugin-extension-and-development) and on the [internets](https://en.wikipedia.org/wiki/Internets)).

 I've never really given [Reddit](http://www.reddit.com) a fair chance.
 Every time I would go there, it seemed like the front page just had random links to news stories, or links to pictures.